A donor–acceptor zwitterion as a self-assembled hole-selective layer for highly efficient tin-based perovskite solar cells

 Abstract

 The development of tin-based perovskite solar cells (TPSCs) has lagged far behind that of their lead-based counterparts.
-Although there have been many reports on efficient TPSC, most of them are based on poly(3,4-ethylenedioxythiophene):poly(styrenesulfonate) (PEDOT:PSS) as the hole-selective layer (HSL), whose strong acidity and hygroscopicity are undoubtedly highly detrimental to the long-term stability of the devices.
-Here, a donor-acceprtor-type zwitterionic molecule (namely PyPs) was designed by employing a triphenylamine donor and a benzo[c][1,2,5]thiadiazole acceptor as the molecular backbone, functionalized with pyridinium sulfonate terminal group, respectively.
-The ionic sulfonate group in PyPs enable uniform surface coverage and improved energy-level alignment, while also favoring the growth and defect passivation of tin perovskite.
-As a result, high-quality Sn-based perovskite films can be obtained along with the accelerated interfacial charge extraction and suppressed non-radiative recombination losses.
-Encouragingly, PyPs-based devices deliver a champion power conversion efficiency (PCE) of 12.18%, representing the highest efficiency reported to date for TPSCs based on self-assembled HSLs.
+Although high-efficiency TPSCs have been reported in recent years, they are all based on poly(3,4-ethylenedioxythiophene):poly(styrenesulfonate) (PEDOT:PSS) as the hole-selective layer (HSL), whose strong acidity and hygroscopicity are undoubtedly highly detrimental to the long-term stability of the devices.
+Here, a donor–acceptor-type zwitterionic molecule (PyPs) was designed by employing a triphenylamine donor and a benzo[c][1,2,5]thiadiazole acceptor as the molecular backbone, functionalized with a pyridinium sulfonate terminal group.
+The ionic sulfonate group in PyPs not only exhibits stronger coordination with indium tin oxide (ITO), enabling uniform surface coverage and improved energy-level alignment, but also assists the growth and defect passivation of a tin perovskite.
+As a result, high-quality Sn-based perovskite films can be obtained along with accelerated interfacial charge extraction and suppressed non-radiative recombination losses.
+Encouragingly, PyPs-based devices deliver a champion power conversion efficiency (PCE) of 12.18%, representing the highest efficiency reported to date for TPSCs based on alternative HSLs to PEDOT:PSS.
 Moreover, unencapsulated PyPs-based devices retain 90% of their initial PCE after 1800 h of storage.
-This work highlights the potential of rational molecular design toward the exploration of alternative HSLs for efficient and stable TPSCs.
+This work highlights the potential of rational molecular design in the exploration of alternative HSLs for efficient and stable TPSCs.

 Supplementary files